 Highlights regarding this new test include:

-- DNA samples can be collected easily at home using buccal (cheek) swabs provided as part of a free DNA sample collection kit.
+- DNA samples can be collected easily at home using buccal (cheek) swabs.

 - Dogs can be DNA tested at ANY age.

-- DNA results are mailed and emailed within 10 business days of receipt of the samples
+- DNA results are emailed within 5 business days of receipt of the samples.

 For more information about how these test results can be used for registration, contact the Orthopedic Foundation for Animals (OFA) or the Canine Health Information Center (CHIC)